ChicagoDSA/haymarket/README.md

 2. Commit your change.
 3. Give it a few moments to build and refresh `my-username.github.io/my-new-site/`.

-_Woohoo, your theme is working!_ 🎉
+_Woohoo, your website is working!_ 🎉

 ## Advanced features